 Ridge Zeller Therapy offers school-based hearing and vision screening services for all students, including those receiving special education services.
 Our certified screeners will accurately and efficiently conduct your required hearing and vision screenings.

-A hearing screening is a test that determines how well an individual can hear a variety of sounds.
-The purpose of a hearing screening is to identify whether the child has normal hearing, but it is not a diagnosis of hearing impairment.
-The participant either passes or fails the screening.
+A hearing screening determines if an individual can hear a variety of sounds, providing either a "pass" or "fail". result.
 If the participant passes, no further action is required.
 If the individual fails, follow up with a qualified professional may be necessary.
+The purpose of a hearing screening is to identify whether the child has normal hearing, but it is not a diagnosis of hearing impairment.

 AZ Hearing Screening Regulations